drivera123/LDRS500/unit-6-learning-activities.md

 ##### Learning Activity 1

-1. Read the Unit notes on Androgogy access from the link below.
+1. Read the Unit notes on Andragogy access from the link below.
 2. In a blog post, describe your experience working with adult learners or as your experience as an adult learner.
-Frame your post using the six principles of Androgogy.
+Frame your post using the six principles of Andragogy.
 3. Use the categories 'Unit 6' and 'LDRS500'

 ##### Learning Activity 2